CodeForBaltimore/Bmore-Responsive/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, slack, or any other method with the contributes of this repository, or Code for Baltimore, before making a change.

-Please note we have a [CODE OF CONDUCT](/docs/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct](/docs/Code_of_Conduct.md), please follow it in all your interactions with the project.

 ## Overview